yawpitchroll-ai/static/index.md

 ## Services (Data below refers to data from ADAS/autonomous driving and robots)

-* Cloud and Data engineering services for autonomous driving/ADAS/drones/industrial robots (Currently offering, any geographic location)
+* Data engineering services
-* CI/CD implementation
 * Large-scale data replay setup
 * Simulation architecture setup
+* CI/CD implementation
-* Data analytics and dashboarding
+* Data analytics reporting & dashboarding
-* Data cleaning, mining, transforming engineering services
-* Specific requirements-based software development
+* Metrics development
-* Visualization tool
-* Consultating services
+* System observability

+We provide these services either on-premises or in the cloud.
+Currently available in any geographical region.

 [Contact us]({{ site.baseurl }}{% link contact-us.md %}) to discuss your usecase.